Gavin Cansfield, chief executive

 All visits took place over three consecutive days at the start of the week.
 The Friday afternoon of the same week was set aside to go through the results.
-I wanted all colleagues to have this time together to reflect on the feedback we were hearing from our residents, to be clear on things we need to improve and where we need to make investment moving forward.
+I wanted all colleagues to have this time together to reflect on the feedback we were hearing from our residents, to be clear on things we need to improve and where we need to make investments moving forward.

 What did customers say?

-Also, it was clear to us how loneliness affects so many of our customers – especially our older customers, who are often now living alone.
+Also, it was clear to us how loneliness affects so many of our customers, especially our older customers, who are often now living alone.